grafana/loki-workshop/ad_hoc_metric.md

 In your Grafana.com portal, install the Worldmap Panel plugin following these instructions https://grafana.com/grafana/plugins/grafana-worldmap-panel/installation

-Return to your Grafana instance, and run the following:
+Return to your Grafana instance, wait for 2 minutes while the instance auto-restarts after the Worldmap Panel plugin, then run the following:

 1. Click the add a new panel icon in the upper right corner.
 2. Select the `LokiPreview` datasource